 In the retirement and investment management role, fiduciaries oversee your assets.
 Your financial advisor has a fiduciary duty if you trust them to buy and sell investments for you so you don't have to.
 This means they are required to act in your interest rather than to maximize their commission.

 Most often, though, fiduciaries oversee trusts.
 A fiduciary will handle the trust and ensure that everything is done to the highest standards.
 They may hold title to the property or assets, to ensure they have full authority to do whatever is needed.

 Having a fiduciary can protect you and your heirs from issues that might come from management, and when overseeing your estate, a fiduciary will make sure that your family is taken care of, especially if your children are still minors.

 Fiduciaries will use fiduciary accounts, which include escrow accounts and Uniform Transfers to Minors Act accounts.
 These are insured and handled in specific ways and may have rules about how the money can be deposited, withdrawn, and used.

 How Are Fiduciaries Paid?

 One very important thing: Fiduciaries are not paid a commission.
 If they were, it would be much harder for them to maintain their focus and continue to support only the best interests of the beneficiary.

-For example, a commission-based financial advisor might buy based on short-term gain, especially if they are close to retirement, and thus take more risks with your money.
+For example, a commission-based financial advisor might buy based on short-term gain, especially if they are close to retirement, and thus take more risks with their money.
 A fiduciary in charge of a trust for a seven-year-old knows that the kid is going to need a solid amount of money in about ten years for college, and will easily resist that temptation if there is no "quick money" in it for them.